adamfdnb/course-mlzoomcamp2023/Capstone Project 1/README.md

   + Used box plots to determine outliers
   + In the end, I created two datasets on which to conduct research.
 The second data set was cleaned of outliers
 + Variable distribution analysis: Analyzing the distribution of variables in the data, such as mean, median, standard deviation, etc.
-+ Correlation analysis: Analyzing correlations between variables in the data to identify relationships between them.
++ Correlation and covariance analysis to identify relationships between data features

 ## 3.2.
 Training the model

-I tested four models and tuned hyperparameters to optimize their performance.
+I tested seve models and tuned hyperparameters to optimize their performance.
 A short summary:

 ### Logistic Regression